haziz09/wiim-now-playing/README.md

 # WiiM Now Playing

-Show what the WiiM device is currently playing on a separate screen.
+Show what the WiiM device is currently playing on a touchscreen, separate screen or browser.

 Examples: